hlomphosibeko/Zola-with-Yoga/README.md

 * I struggled with getting my footer to stick to the bottom of the page, this site helped me: [Footer](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_fixed_footer)
 * The style for the submit button found on the sign up and bookings page was found in this site: [Signup W3School](https://www.w3schools.com/css/tryit.asp?filename=trycss_buttons_animate3)
 * The position of which the images on the shop page are placed is found on this website: [Grid container](https://www.shecodes.io/athena/22284-how-to-scale-images-with-different-sizes-in-a-css-grid#:~:text=If%20your%20pictures%20have%20different,resized%20to%20fit%20its%20container.)
+* Alan, a tutor at CI, assisted me with the Favicon.

 ### Media